swcarpentry/good-enough-practices-in-scientific-computing/index.md

     location in a final manuscript (e.g., `fig_3_a.png`), since those numbers will almost certainly change as the project evolves.

-Figure [fig:layout] below provides a concrete example of how a simple project might be organized following these recommendations.
+Figure 4 provides a concrete example of how a simple project might be organized following these recommendations.
 The root directory contains a `README` file that provides an overview of the project as a whole, a `CITATION` file that explains how to reference it, and a `LICENSE` file that states the licensing.
 The `data` directory contains a single CSV file with tabular data on bird counts (machine-readable metadata could also be included here).
 The `src` directory contains `sightings_analysis.py`, a Python file containing functions to summarize the tabular data, and a controller script `runall.py` that loads the data table, applies functions imported from `sightings_analysis.py`, and saves a table of summarized results in the `results` directory.

 This project doesn’t have a `bin` directory, since it does not rely on any compiled software.
 The `doc` directory contains two text files